-We understand what people get out of religions: a feeling of belonging, community, social support, security, easy (but wrong) answers to the big questions of life: "god did it", "it's god's way","ours not to question the will of god" etc.
+We understand what people get out of religions: a feeling of belonging, community, social support, hope, security, easy answers to the big questions of life: "god did it", "it's god's way","ours not to question the will of god" etc.

 We are not so happy with the word "tolerance" for two reasons:

-- It feels a little like "put up with" rather than "accept as equal".
+- It implies "put up with" rather than "accept as equal".

-- There are lots of things done in the name of religion that we don't think we, or anyone else, should tolerate.
+- There are lots of things done in the name of religion that we don't think anyone should tolerate.

-So, yes, we do, sometimes, when we are in the right mood, engage with religious people; we do sit on discussion panels with rabbis, imams, priests and vicars; we do attend "multi-faith" days in our local prison; we do take up invitations from university and other religious groups to speak to them.
+So, yes, we do engage with religious people; we do sit on discussion panels with rabbis, imams, priests and vicars; we do attend "multi-faith" days in our local prison; we do take up invitations from university and other religious groups to speak to them.

 However, we are not sure how much good this does since most adults have closed minds, they have too much invested, emotionally and intellectually, in their beliefs to admit they may be wrong - though many of them (usually CofE) are happy to admit to having "doubts".

 Our time is better spent speaking to young people whose minds may not be so closed - we give them an opportunity to examine and question our world view so they can make a free and informed choice about what to believe.